-I’d been raised “to go” like a princess on a throne.
-The idea of squatting in the bushes or in a porcelain or metal bowl grossed me out.
+I’d been raised to go princess-like on a throne.
+The idea of squatting in the bushes, a hole in the ground or in a porcelain bowl grossed me out.

 Besides that, who knew what scary things could leap out at me in the dark, with my pants down and my ass hanging low to the earth?
 Did I want my pants to mop up the remains of others before me?
 What if I missed my mark?
-And I did a couple of times… (In those situations, hand sanitizer squirt bottles help remove odors.)
+(And I did a couple of times too… shhhh)

 If you were stuck between fear or shame and mortification, which would you choose?